nus-cs1010/2425-s1/docs/schedule.md

 |13 | 11-11 | Recap 	                              | PE2     |                    |          | Session 4         |

 -   Catch-up sessions are optional review + Q&A sessions meant for students who need time to recap and catch up.
-They are held on Saturday 10 AM to 12 PM.
+They are held on Wednesday 4 PM to 6 PM
 -   Practical exams (PEs) are held on Tuesday evening from 6 to 9 PM
 -   Midterm is held during the lecture slot.